Azure/azure-powershell/src/Resources/MSGraph.Autorest/docs/New-AzADAppCredential.md

 # New-AzADAppCredential

 ## SYNOPSIS
-Create key credentials or password credentials for an application.
+Creates key credentials or password credentials for an application.

 ## SYNTAX